Mattlister/The-Monkees-Monkees/TESTING.md

 The Monkees and the Home page hold the same info as I didn't want the title to be a non existent part of the design and so adding the link for the home page gives it functionality.
 These pages offer an insight into the band and so having them both working was important as they're the starting guide for the user.
-I created a testing.html page so I could break as I added info before running changes in the main pages of the website.
+I created a testing.html page so I could break this page as I added info before running changes in the main pages of the website.

 ## Testing Navigation